 Our Buddha Zen Rooftop is one of the reasons that we're becoming one of the most popular restaurants in Galway.

 This main sitting area has been designed using recycled materials, Dan Gardner, the designer, cleverly used old scaffolding to make some unique seats and, of course, the window booths are some of the best seats in the house where you can sit and watch the world go by.

 Once a month we host a paint club to allow people to express themselves in 56 Central.

 The Art Room

 Art and culture are all part of the experiences in life which we crash into every day, but are often too busy to notice!
-This room is unique and has a one of kind piece of art on the walls designed by FinBar 24/7.
-We have 4 window seats with old long traditional windows where people can sit and relax and watch the streets below from our stylish world.
+With its pastel green coloured walls and gold finishes, this room is a nod to the classical interior design seen in the 17th century.
+The Art room has 4 window seats with old long traditional windows where people can sit and relax and watch the streets below from our stylish world.

 The Wine Vault